katzenpost/katzenpost/docs/hacking/_index.md

 ---
+title: "Getting started in Katzenpost development"
-subtitle: Getting started in Katzenpost development
+description: "Getting started in Katzenpost development"
-title: Hacking Katzenpost
+weight: "30"
+categories: [""]
+tags: [""]
 ---

 This guide assumes you are familiar with golang, git and Unix like